-Deploy Managed Rulesets for a zone in the dashboard · Cloudflare Web Application Firewall (WAF) docs
+Deploy Managed Rulesets for a zone in the dashboard

 To view the rules of a Managed Ruleset:

-On the right of the Managed Ruleset you want to browse, click Configure.
+On the right of the Execute rule that deploys the Managed Ruleset you want to browse, click Edit.

-Click Browse Rules.
+Click Browse rules.

 The Browse Managed Ruleset interface displays.